crgmakes/module-base-attiny1616/README.md

-# Current Detector Module
+# Aquarius Module Starter

-All the source files for the current detector module hardware.
+All the starter files for an Aquarius module based on the ATTINY1616.

 # Software